tcrurav/xreate/README.md

 ## IES El Rincón students working on the project

-At the moment 6 students are working on the project.
-Students will work by pairs developing one scene each team.
+At the moment 7 students are working on the project.
+Students will work in 3 teams developing one scene each team.

 ## Built With